pivotal/docs-tap/scst-sign/logs.md

 ## Log message

 ```
-<namespace> is excluded.
+<Namespace> is excluded.
 The ImagePolicy will not be applied.
 ```

 ### Explanation